divineniiquaye/flight-routing/README.md

 (new SapiStreamEmitter())->emit($router->handle(Psr17Factory::fromGlobalRequest()));
 ```

-Remember the `routes.php` file you required in your `index.php`?
-This file be where you place all your custom rules for routing.

 > **NOTE**: If your handler return type isn't instance of ResponseInterface, FLight Routing will choose the best content-type for http response.
 Returning strings can be a bit of conflict for Flight routing, so it fallback is "text/html", a plain text where isn't xml or doesn't have a <html>...</html> wrapped around contents will return a content-type of text/plain.

 > The Route class can accept a handler of type `Psr\Http\Server\RequestHandlerInterface`, callable,invocable class, or array of [class, method].
 Simply pass a class or a binding name instead of a real object if you want it to be constructed on demand.

-### Loading Routes
+### Loading Annotated Routes

 ---

-This library is shipped with annotation and file callable loading, the `Flight\Routing\RouteLoader` class takes an instance of `Flight\Routing\Interfaces\RouteListInterface`.
-Then use `Flight\Routing\Router::addRoute` to load the attached routes from collection using `Flight\Routing\RouteLoader::load` method.
+This library is shipped with annotations support, check **Annotation** directory to find out more collection using `Flight\Routing\Router::loadAnnotation` method.

 ```php
 use Biurad\Annotations\AnnotationLoader;